nmbr73/Falke/README.md

 # License

 Shared under CC-BY-SA.
-See [LICENSE](LICENSE).
+See [LICENSE](LICENSE) for more information.
 I'm not a lawyer, but I guess this one should be pretty relaxed?!?
 And for the attribution there is no need to overdo it.
 Put for example a link into your video description, an info box, or wherever you want and everything is fine.

-But you must note that logos, models, names, etc. related to this material (e.g. LEGO®, Star Wars™, Millennium Falcon™) are registered trademarks of the respective copyright owners and as such not covered of this license.
+But you must note that logos, models, names, etc. related to this material (e.g. LEGO®, Star Wars™, Millennium Falcon™) are registered trademarks of the respective copyright owners and as such are not covered of this license.